Frequently Asked Question Menu

 - In order to be eligible for filing fee, you must have advanced to candidacy and completed your required coursework.
 Students writing a thesis or dissertation should only apply for filing fee once they’ve finished a complete draft of their paper.
 In these uncertain times, delays are common and difficult to foresee.
 We encourage you to consider your individual circumstances and be realistic about your timeline to completion.
 Also keep in mind your committee members are facing similar challenges and may not be able to provide timely feedback.
 Prior to applying for filing fee, discuss your remaining work and timeline with your committee.

 Once on filing fee, you have until the last day of the quarter to complete the degree by passing your comprehensive exam, finishing your project, or filing your thesis/dissertation.
 If you aren’t able to finish you will need to submit a filing fee extension or readmit and enroll full-time.
-Filing fee extensions are reviewed on a case-by-case basis and are only approved in highly exceptional circumstances.
+Filing fee extensions must include a statement of support from your major professor, a timeline of work still to be completed, and any supporting documentation.
+They are reviewed on a case-by-case basis and only approved in highly exceptional circumstances.